nuta/kerla/README.md

 ![screenshot](screenshot.png)

-Kerla is a monolithic operating system kernel from scratch in Rust which aims to be compatible with the Linux ABI, that is, runs Linux binaries without any modifications.
+Kerla is a monolithic operating system kernel written from scratch in Rust which aims to be compatible with the Linux ABI, that is, it runs Linux binaries without any modifications.

 - Implements *NIX process concepts: context switching, signals, `fork(2)`, `execve(2)`, `wait4(2)`, etc.
 - Supports commonly used system calls like `write(2)`, `stat(2)`, `mmap(2)`, `pipe(2)`, `poll(2)`, ...